Musicalisk/Diabloweb-Efficient-Setup/README.md

 # Diabloweb-Efficient-Setup
 Set up DiabloWeb Fast and efficiently for you to play (Does not have multiplayer support)
-There is a Readme.txt in the files that have more info
+Send me a email at this address if you are interested, And i will send a .zip file to you because I suck at adding files larger than 25 mb, and the .zip is 241.5 mb